- Social Events

 Sign up early to get a spot with your favorite reviewer.
 Slots are filled on a first-come, first served basis.
 You will be notified of your review schedule by e-mail no later than May 2nd.

-Once Sign Up goes live, you will fill out a form and asked for your name, email address, and your top 5 list for reviewers.
+You will be asked for your name, email address, and your top 5 list for reviewers.
 You can find the reviewer line up at the bottom of this page.

 WHAT TO BRING TO YOUR PORTFOLIO REVIEW (if applicable):